You're My World

 "You're My World" is a cover of Italian ballad originally recorded in 1963 as "Il mio mondo" ("My World") by Umberto Bindi, who co-wrote the original version with Gino Paoli.
 Subsequently, an English version was commissioned, and the lyrics were written by Carl Sigman as "You're My World".
-The song reached No. 1 in Australia (twice), Belgium, Mexico, Netherlands, South Africa and United Kingdom in recordings by Cilla Black, Daryl Braithwaite, Guys 'n' Dolls and Helen Reddy.
+The song reached No. 1 in Australia (twice), Belgium, Mexico, Netherlands, South Africa and the United Kingdom in recordings by Cilla Black, Daryl Braithwaite, Guys 'n' Dolls and Helen Reddy.
 Black's and Reddy's versions reached the US Top 40 in 1964 and 1977, respectively.
 The song also reached No. 1 in France and Spain in the respective translations "Ce monde" and "Mi Mundo", both sung by Richard Anthony.

 1960s hit versions

 Cilla Black

 Although the original Italian version by composer Umberto Bindi was not a hit, even in Italy, the song came to the attention of UK record producer George Martin, who commissioned an English version to be recorded by his protégée Cilla Black.
-The English lyrics were written by Carl Sigman whose son Michael Sigman would recall: "Inspired by Umberto Bindi's haunting melody, Carl evoked Gino Paoli's Italian title ('Il Mio Mondo' or 'My World').
+The English lyrics were written by Carl Sigman whose son Michael Sigman recalled: "Inspired by Umberto Bindi's haunting melody, Carl evoked Gino Paoli's Italian title ('Il Mio Mondo' or 'My World').
 But he created a wholly original English lyric."

-Black cut the song "You're My World"—as Carl Sigman entitled his English language rendering of "Il Mio Mondo"—in a session at Abbey Road Studios with Johnny Pearson conducting his orchestra on 3 April 1964 and The Breakaways providing background vocals.
+Black cut the song "You're My World"—as Carl Sigman entitled his English language rendering of the song—in a session at Abbey Road Studios with Johnny Pearson conducting his orchestra on 3 April 1964 and The Breakaways providing background vocals.
 Black has said that her road manager and future husband Bobby Willis also sang on the track.
 Judd Proctor was the lead guitarist on the session which also featured drummer Kenny Clare.

 "You're My World" reached No. 1 in Britain on the chart dated 30 May 1964 and remained there for a total of four weeks, one week more than Black's preceding single "Anyone Who Had a Heart".
 Although Black returned to the UK Top Ten eight times, the song was her final No. 1 hit.

 Black's "You're My World" was also No. 1 in Australia for two weeks that July when it also spent three weeks at No. 2 in New Zealand, while in South Africa the disc was the second biggest hit for the year 1964.
-A Top Twenty hit in Denmark and a Top Thirty hit in The Netherlands, the track also reached No. 12 in Canada, No. 2 in Ireland, No. 8 in Norway and No. 7 in Sweden.
+A top twenty hit in Denmark and a top thirty hit in the Netherlands, the track also reached No. 12 in Canada, No. 2 in Ireland, No. 8 in Norway and No. 7 in Sweden.

 "You're My World" was the first track by Black to be released in the US, where the singer was signed to Capitol Records.
 Peaking at No. 26 in August 1964, the song was Black's only Top 40 hit in the United States.
 She also reached number four on the Easy Listening chart.